wasimapinjari/react-artist-catalogue/LEARN.md

 Let's move on...

-## Setting up a local React dev.elopment environment
+## Setting up a local React development environment

 **Prerequisites**: Before getting started let's make sure you have node and git installed and after that make sure you have npx installed in node.
 1. Go to https://nodejs.org and install the LTS version (recommended for most users) of the node.